kaiorosa1/100-days-of-code/log.md

 ### Day 78: April 14, 2019

 **Today's Progress**:  I finally finished the React section on FCC.
 I've learned about how to use Array.map() and Array.filter() in that context.
 Being honest doesn't seem different than using in JS.
+I've worked on realidade.css and thing are starting to get shape.

 **Thoughts**: What I like about Free Code Camp is that it's a great tool if you are trying to know what to learn next.
 Even though I feel that they don't explain some fundamental like, recursion and inheritance and some other things that are very much a must when learning a framework like React, it can be a great way to gain a basic knowledge and go find more in-depth content elsewhere.
 I feel I need to learn more about JS and React but I feel comfortable enough to read the documentantion and start playing around with it.
 We have a lot of great free content out there and I will be using those to better my skills.
+I feel a bit frustated thinking that it's been taking me so long to do this project.
+I feel like I should be doing it in less time.

-**Link(s) to work**: Commit on Github:
+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/portfolio-rodrigo/commit/884a52f7bc3d3ae018dabb63c35766e458a5734e